techcorridorio/techcorridorio.github.io/README.md

 This site uses GitHub Pages.
 GitHub Pages uses a static site generator called Jekyll.

-To install Jekyll:

-  * Install [Ruby](https://www.ruby-lang.org/en/) by whatever method you prefer
-  * Install Bundler: `gem install bundler`
-  * Install gems by running `bundle` in this directory
+To set up dependencies on OSX or Linux, run `./configure`.

-After installing, you can run Jekyll like so:
+After that succeeds, you can run Jekyll like so:

     jekyll serve

 And then visit [http://127.0.0.1:4000/](http://127.0.0.1:4000/).

+## Running tests

+Our CI (Continuous Integration) script is `script/ci`.
+You will need to have run `./configure` first.